 View our story

 Gingerbread cookies that can be cut into fun shapes for the holiday season.

-Combine sugar, butter, egg, molasses and vanilla in large bowl.
+Combine sugar, butter, egg, molasses and vanilla in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add all remaining cookie ingredients; beat at low speed until well mixed.

 Heat oven to 375°F. Roll out dough on lightly floured surface, one-half at a time (keeping remaining dough refrigerated), to 1/8-inch thickness.
 Cut with 4-inch cookie cutter.
 Place cookies, 1 inch apart, onto ungreased cookie sheets.
 Bake 6-9 minutes or until set.
 Let stand 1 minute on cookie sheets; remove to cooling rack.
 Cool completely.

-Combine powdered sugar, 1/3 cup butter and 1 teaspoon vanilla in small bowl.
+Combine powdered sugar, 1/3 cup butter and 1 teaspoon vanilla in bowl.
 Beat at low speed, adding enough milk for desired spreading consistency.
 Decorate cooled cookies with frosting as desired.

 Dietary Fiber: <1g